Understanding Caregiver Burnout and Compassion Fatigue

 • Physical symptoms such as headaches, muscle pain, or digestive issues

-As stress continues without relief, these symptoms can intensify, affecting both your mood and physical health.
+If stress continues without relief, the symptoms of burnout can intensify, affecting both mood and physical health.
 It’s important to recognize these signs early and seek support when needed.

-For more information, you can visit Mayo Clinic’s Caregiver Burnout Symptoms.
+For more information, visit Mayo Clinic’s Caregiver Burnout Symptoms.

 What is Compassion Fatigue?